Your driver will meet you at your address in Venice.

 Traveling from Venice to Florence by bus is the cheapest option, but it is also the slowest mode of transportation.
 A ticket can cost between 10 and 15 euros, so it's an excellent option for those traveling to Italy on a tight budget.

 If you want to take the bus, book a seat on the Flixbus that departs several times daily from the Venetian Island of Tronchetto.
-These are direct buses, so get you to Florence in 3 to 4 hours.
-Depending on where you are in Venice, you might need to ferry to this island before you can catch the bus.
-It's also important to note that if you don't take a direct bus, the trip will take longer than seven hours with messy transfers.
+These are direct buses, so they get you to Florence in 3 to 4 hours.
+Depending on where you are in Venice, you might need to take a ferry to this island before you can catch the bus.
+It's also important to note that if you don't take a direct bus, the trip will take longer than seven hours and involve messy transfers.

 From Venice to Florence by private car